As we approach the end of 2019 it's rapidly becoming clear that the foldable trend we thought we'd see this year hasn't got off to the best start.

 Those concerned about how they will protect these pricey, super-fancy new breed of phones, given that they won't fit in a traditional case, will be pleased to learn Corning is also working on foldable Gorilla Glass.
 All the foldable phones we've seen so far use plastic displays, which are not as tough as glass.

 It's working on ultra-thin, bendable glass that’s 0.1mm thick and can bend to a 5mm radius, it told Wired, and is working at ways to combine its rollable Willow Glass with its tough Gorilla Glass.
 The tech isn't expected to be ready for a couple of years yet.

-However, multiple reports of screen failure from early reviewers meant that the phone got delayed.
-Samsung has now confirmed that it will go on sale in September in 'selected markets' thank to various fixes and improvements.
-These include reinforcing the hinge and display, plus making the protective layer bigger to make it clear it's not supposed to be removed.
+The Galaxy Fold (reviewed here) was originally supposed to go on sale on 3 May.
+Various fixes and improvements include reinforcing the hinge and display, plus making the protective layer bigger to make it clear it's not supposed to be removed.

 There's a 4.6in HD+ Super AMOLED screen on the outside of the device, which can be unfolded to reveal a larger 7.3in QXGA+ Dynamic AMOLED display that can display three apps at once.
 The exterior screen is not usable in this position, but App Continuity allows you to continue what you were doing on the smaller screen on the larger display.

 Galaxy Fold has a total of six cameras, with three (16Mp + 12Mp + 12Mp) on the back, two inside (10Mp + 8Mp) and one (10Mp) on the front in its folded position.

 The foldable Samsung phone features 12GB of RAM, 512GB of storage and a fast 7nm 64-bit octa-core processor.
 The battery is rated at 4,380mAh.